giftdibs/giftdibs-api/README.md

 - `106` The reset password token is invalid.
 - `107` The password was not valid during a reset password request.
 - `108` Misc.
+- `109` The email address verification token was invalid.

 ### `/users`